Health Equity and COVID-19

 - Many COVID-19 vaccine materials translated to Spanish, Chinese, and German.

-Get Vaccinated site, which walks individuals through four steps to learn to how to get vaccinated, including completing the Your Turn tool.
+Get Vaccinated site, which walks individuals through four steps to learn to how to get vaccinated.

 PA Health Hotline (877-PA-HEALTH)